otrv4/otrv4/architecture-decisions/001-security-level.md

 ### Consequences

-Choosing Ed448 requires implementations of it, and chaging SMP cryptographic primitives.
+Choosing Ed448 curve requires existing implementations of it, and chaging SMP cryptographic primitives.

 The size of fingerprints is increased to 56 bytes.